No laughing matter

 Could I have gum disease and not know it?

 Yes.
 One of the biggest misconceptions around periodontitis is that it is normal for gums to bleed sometimes.
 This is false.
 Your gums should NEVER bleed during regular brushing or flossing.
-If they do, this is a warning sign of gingivitis, or early stage gum disease.
-You should contact your Onalaska dentist, Dr. RJ Ochsner right away if you experience any of the following symptoms:
+If they do, this is a warning sign of gingivitis or early-stage gum disease.
+You should contact us right away if you experience any of the following symptoms:

 - Bleeding gums